msillano/e3DHW-make-DIY-electronics-hardware-like-a-professional/OpenScad libraries/README.md

 How to use e3DHWref.1.2.chm?
 - Download it and use a help viewer.
-- If you see index, but not the content, it has been because windows security has "blocked" the chm file.
+- If you see the index, but not the content, it has been because windows security has "blocked" the chm file.
 To see it try the following:
   - From windows explorer, Right click the dowloated .chm file and select properties.
   - On the General tab, if you see an Unblock button, click it.
   - Close the dialog and open the .chm file.